TechSavage2/gablib/README.md

 $ npm run docs
 ```

-If you don't like to use the dark theme simply edit the `jsdocs.json` and remove the custom
+If you don't like to use the dark theme simply edit the `jsdocs.json` and remove the custom CSS file
-CSS file referenced in the `scripts` property.
+referenced in the `scripts` property.

 The docs are now found in the `docs/` folder.
-You may want to fire up a local
+You may want to fire up a local server for the folder
-server for the folder for everything to work smoothly.
+for everything to work smoothly.

-For example if you have python installed:
+For example, if you have python installed:

 ```bash
 cd docs/